LuongPhuHoa/socfish/README.md

 # How to execute socfish

     INFO: To execute Social Fisher you
-    should execute the following command!
+    should execute the following command.

 > socfish

 # How to update socfish

-    INFO: If you update SocFish, all the data will be saved.
-Do not worry!
+    INFO: To update Social Fisher you
+    should execute the following command.

 > socfish -u